gawhelan/poca/README.md

 The required interpreter needs to already be installed on your local machine in order for the script to be executed successfully.

+#### Arguments

+Any arguments that appear after the script name are passed as arguments to the script when it is executed.
+So for example:

+    $ poca test say-hello Joe

+Will fetch the `say-hello` script from the `test` collection and execute it, passing the value `Joe` as the first argument to the script.